opensearch-project/documentation-website/_dashboards/visualize/viz-index.md

 # Visualization types

 Dashboards offers several visualization types to support different use cases for you to translate complex, high-volume, or numerical data into a visual representation that is easier to process.
+Visit each visualization type's webpage to learn more about the data visualization type and how to use it.

 ##### Example: Visualization user interface